Chicago Receives 40 State Troopers to Combat Crime

 Earlier this year, Illinois Governor Pat Quinn connected with Mayor Rahm Emanuel and explained he “would help in any way [he] could to combat violence in the city.”
 Since then, seven officers from the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) were sent to Chicago to help 45 officers who were already stationed there.
 According to CNN, 40 Illinois state troopers are expected to flood Chicago’s South Side within the next week.
-Mayor Emanuel was hopeful when he said that he was “proud to bring so many partners together to focus on real solutions that will help ensure every child in every neighborhood has the safety and opportunities they deserve.”
+A hopeful Mayor Emanuel said that he was “proud to bring so many partners together to focus on real solutions that will help ensure every child in every neighborhood has the safety and opportunities they deserve.”

 But will this be enough?